aspose-words/Aspose.Words-Documentation/cpp/getting-started/work-with-word-documents-in-qt/_index.md

 ## Using Aspose.Words for C++ in Qt Applications within Visual Studio

-For developing Qt application using Visual Studio, you require to install [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123).
+For developing a Qt application using Visual Studio, you require to install [Qt Visual Studio Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123).
 Once you have the installation, download the latest version of the API from the [downloads](https://downloads.aspose.com/pdf/cpp) section and follow the steps given below:

 - Download and install [CMake](https://github.com/Kitware/CMake/releases/download/v3.17.1/cmake-3.17.1-win64-x64.msi).
 - Download and unpack [Aspose.Words for C++](https://downloads.aspose.com/words/cpp).